Governor contact: governors@stalbanrc.bham.sch.uk

 Holding the headteacher to account for the educational performance of the school and its pupils .

-A message from St. Alban's Chair of Governors, Mr Grant
+A message from our new Chair of Governors

 Miss Sue Allen